level0rd/cinema_bot/README.md

 # Cinemabot
-A simple chatbot for Telegram that allows you to get information about a movie and find a movie depending on the user's preferences.
-To create it, the unofficial Kinopoisk API was used.
+A simple Telegram chatbot that allows you to get information about movies and find movies based on user preferences.
+It was created using the unofficial Kinopoisk API.

 ## Example
 <p align="center">